 CardioPhyt™ contains vitamins, minerals and herbs that work synergistically to support the cardiovascular system.
-The formula includes bioactive forms of minerals, standardized extracts of ginkgo biloba and garlic, natural form of vitamin E and natural carotenoids.
+The formula includes bioactive forms of minerals, standardized extracts of ginkgo biloba and garlic, vitamin E and natural carotenoids.

 The product has been manufactured using high quality pure raw materials and the technology that ensures all their beneficial properties intact, in strict compliance with GMP and TÜV regulations.